OncNGS

 Falls under the scope of “legitimate business interests”.

-Question 36: Related to page 69 of the “922614_Call for Tender Document”, it is mentioned target price per kit of 500-1500€ : 1.
+Question 36: Related to page 69 of the “922614_Call for Tender Document”, it is mentioned target price per kit below 1500€ : 1.
 As price per kit, do you intend the gene panel and reagents, keeping out the analysis and data storage?
 2. Price per kit is a general term, as kits usually include several reactions.
-Is 500-1500€ intended as price/sample?
+Is a mentioned target price below 1500€ intended as price/sample?

-Questions 37 (1): FOXO1 is in the hemat 51 panel but not in the MUST have pan Cancer panel. is this correct?
+Questions 37 (1): FOXO1 is in the hemat 51 panel but not in the MUST have pan Cancer panel.
+Is this correct?

-Question 37 (2): P53 must stay in both MUST HAVE and NICE to Have or there is a typo in the “nice to have” where P53 appear together with BP1 gene?
+Questions 37 (2): P53 must stay in both MUST HAVE and NICE to Have or there is a typo in the “nice to have” where P53 appear together with BP1 gene?

-P53 gene is MUST HAVE (both, Hemato and pan Cancer panel).
+P53 gene is MUST HAVE (both, Hemato and pan Cancer panel)

-QUestion 37 (3): RAF1 must stay in both MUST HAVE and NICE to have gene or should be removed from the “nice to have” or viceversa?
+Questions 37 (3): RAF1 must stay in both MUST HAVE and NICE to have gene or should be removed from the “nice to have” or viceversa?

 The Consortium prefers that any consumables such as plastic tubes, reagents can be purchased from different brands, not from a single vendor.

-Question 39 (1): Section 15.2 of the Framework Contract provides that members of the Buyer’s group may publish summaries of R&D results etc and that before publishing this information the member shall consult the Supplier in order to avoid harm to legitimate business interests.
+Question 39 (1): Section 15.2 of the Framework Contract provides that members of the Buyer’s group may publish summaries of R&D results etc. and that before publishing this information the member shall consult the Supplier in order to avoid harm to legitimate business interests.
 How far in advance of the publication will the Supplier be notified and how can the Supplier ensure that IP rights are not jeopardized?

 This depends of the specific situation, but it is possible that the publication of specific summaries can be postponed or information of the publication can be removed when this implies that IP rights would be jeopardized.
 The Buyers Group will therefore consult the Supplier.
 Nevertheless the other provisions regarding the distribution of the results and confidentiality (see Article 12 of the Framework Agreement) have to be taken into account.